salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 in the URI.
 Routes supporting DELETE of a nested relationship MUST only delete the relationship not the nested resources.

-In version 4.0 of the REST Definition, Collection routes MUST NOT support DELETE.
+Collection routes MUST NOT support DELETE.

 #### Examples